sampsyo/cs6120/content/blog/2023-12-11-rvv-llvm-gisel/index.md

 Learning the RISC-V vector extension was also a headache at the beginning because I had to figure out the difference between RISC-V vector extension with standard SIMD vector instructions.
 Learning the semantic meaning of `vsetvli`, differentiating the concepts of `ELEN`, `VLEN`, and how `SEW`, `LMUL`, `VLMAX` come into play was also confusing.

-# Were You Successful?

-This project is a success and we have become one of the first developers to support GlobalISel for the RISC-V vector extension, as well as the first developers to support scalable vectors in GlobalISel for any target.
+Nevertheless, this project turns out to be a success and we have become one of the first developers to support GlobalISel for the RISC-V vector extension, as well as the first developers to support scalable vectors in GlobalISel for any target.

 We evaluate our work using LLVM [Regression tests](https://llvm.org/docs/TestingGuide.html#regression-tests).
 The regression tests are driven by [lit](https://llvm.org/docs/CommandGuide/lit.html), LLVM Integrated Tester.
 Each pass of GlobalISel is testable (that's also one of the advantages of GlobalISel over SelectionDAG).
 The root test directory for RISC-V GlobalISel is located in [`llvm/test/CodeGen/RISCV/GlobalISel`](https://github.com/llvm/llvm-project/tree/main/llvm/test/CodeGen/RISCV/GlobalISel), in which it has  `irtranslator`, `legalizer`, `regbankselect`, and `instruction-select` directories to test each pass.
 We first make sure that our implementation still pass all the existing regression tests.
 Then, we generate more regression test assertions using Python scripts `update_llc_test_checks.py` and `update_mir_test_checks.py` located under `llvm/utils/`.
 We test for every pass, for all the opcodes we intend to support, and for all the scalable vector `LLT` types available in the RISC-V vector extension.
 And as a result, we achieve 100% correctness.
 Although didn't "optimizie" anything explicitly, when I compare our GlobalISel outputs with the outputs from SelectionDAG, which is typically used as the ground truth for now, and they turn out to be the same, meaning we have an "optimal" code generation implementation.

 There are numerous benefits of this work.
 As we have mentioned before, GlobalISel is intended to replace SelectionDAG and FastISel to solve some major problems.
 Since GlobalISel operates on the whole function, supporting GlobalISel for RISC-V vector extension can allow for more efficient code generation globally tailored to the unique features of this extension, such as variable vector lengths and diverse operation types.
 GlobalISel also eliminates the use of dedicated IRs as in SelectionDAG, it streamlines the compilation process by providing this more unified and efficient approach to instruction selection, which can be particularly beneficial for the complex operations involved in vector processing.
 Last but not least, as GlobalISel is built in a way that enables code reuses, our work also provides a foundation of the framework that can be extended and customized for future work, enabling long term reusability and adaptability.

-# Future Work?
+# Future Work

 It's absolutely been a fun and rewarding experience, and I plan to keep supporting more opcodes, such as vector load/store, in LLVM GlobalISel for the RISC-V vector extension.
 When more opcodes are supported and we are ready to write actual interesting high-level language programs, I will also try to write some, for example, C programs, and run them on simulators like [Spike](https://github.com/riscv-software-src/riscv-isa-sim).